 - Skin Protection.
 Even in fall, the sun may shine brightly.
 Protect your skin by wearing sunglasses, a hat, and sunscreen.

-- Protection for You Camera.
-If you use only a phone to capture all the places and special moments you hope to experience in the next 2 days in the fall-reigned wilderness of Rocky Mountain National Park, skip this item.
-For those who use cameras, bring some sort of protection from rain, snow, and hail.
+- Protection for Your Camera.
+If you use only a phone to capture all the places and special moments you hope to experience in the next 2 days in the fall-reigned wilderness of Rocky Mountain National Park, skip this tip.
+For those who use cameras, bring some sort of protection from the rain, snow, and hail.
 It can be as simple as a ziploc or any other plastic bag.